lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

 ..  container:: justify

-    Doing so, we anticipate that there will be 4 atoms types in the simulations, with O and H of H2O having indexes 3 and 4, respectively.
+    Doing so, we anticipate that there will be 4 atom types in the simulations, with O and H of H2O having indexes 3 and 4, respectively.
 There will also be 1 bond type and 1 angle type.
 The extra bond, extra angle, and extra special lines